 AICCRA has teams in six countries: Senegal, Ghana, Mali, Ethiopia, Kenya and Zambia, and a number of regional initiatives that complement national activities to deliver benefits for a broader range of stakeholders across West Africa and East and Southern Africa.
 AICCRA teams also focus on four themes: Knowledge, partnerships, innovation and gender and social inclusion.
 A full list of participating CGIAR research centers and partners can be found here.

 AICCRA is set to have reached five million people with such innovation by the end of 2023, building on more than five decades of innovation led by CGIAR - the world’s largest publicly funded research partnerships for agriculture and food security.
 You can explore more of AICCRA's results here.

 CGIAR is a global research partnership for a food-secure future dedicated to transforming food, land, and water systems in a climate crisis.
 Read more.

-AICCRA builds on the legacy of the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS), which operated on a global scale for more than a decade, coming to a closure in 2021 as part of the 'OneCGIAR' transformation.
+AICCRA builds on the legacy of the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS), a CGIAR Research Program which operated on a global scale for more than a decade, coming to its conclusion in 2021 under the 'OneCGIAR' transformation.